rackerlabs/support-how-to/content/sharepoint/upgrade-sharepoint-site-storage-cloud-office-control-panel.md

     <img src="{% asset_path sharepoint/upgrade-sharepoint-site-storage-cloud-office-control-panel/SharePoint1.3.png %}" width="488" height="113" />

-2. In the **Quantity** field, enter the amount of additional storage that you want in whole numbers.
-Your current monthly rate, along with your new monthly rate, and prorated charges are displayed in the **Summary** section.
+2. In the **Quantity** field, enter the integer amount of additional storage that you want.
+Your current monthly rate, your new monthly rate, and the prorated charges display in the **Summary** section.

     <img src="{% asset_path sharepoint/upgrade-sharepoint-site-storage-cloud-office-control-panel/SharePoint2.3.png %}" width="692" height="317" />

 3. Click **Review Order**.

 4. Review the upgrade details and billing information.
-To update billing information click **Edit**.
+To update billing information, click **Edit**.

 5. Click **Complete Order**.